Type 037 corvette: Type 037IG Houxin-class missile boat

 The Type 037IG missile boat (NATO: Houxin class) were first built by Qiuxing and Huangpu Shipyard from 1991 through 1999 for the People's Liberation Army Navy (PLAN).
 In addition to the PLAN, 6 were exported to Myanmar: 2 in 1995, 2 in July 1996, and 2 in late 1997.
 This boat is the anti-ship version of the Type 037 submarine chasers, armed with missiles rather than torpedoes.
-It is most effectively used in conjunction with multiple missile boats to send a swarm of missiles towards its intended target and then egress from the area immediately.
-The swarm of anti-ship missiles will hopefully slip past the target's air defenses for at least one or possibly more hits.
+It was also used as a cheaper alternative to the Type 037II class.

-Ships in PLAN service: 651－656、 751－760 and 764－767
+According to the Office of Naval Intelligence, multiple Type 037IG missile boats were retired.